EmmanuelReuter/surfmap/frontend/SURFmap/readme.txt

 therefore very important to update the settings in the configuration file of the version you're upgrading to.
 Regarding the upgrade, you could use either of the installation methods discussed above.
-In case you're using a method that's based on an installation script (i.e. 'automated tar ball installation' (2.2) the scripts will automatically archive your existing SURFmap installation, including the configuration file.
+In case you're using a method that's based on an installation script (i.e. 'automated tar ball installation' (2.2) or 'SVN trunk installation' (2.4)) the scripts will automatically archive your existing SURFmap installation, including the configuration file.
 If you're doing a manual installation/upgrade, keep in mind to archive your old installation yourself.